titanicsend/LXStudio-TE/resources/docs/ShaderFramework.md

 this rate can vary with the setting of the speed control.

 Since shaders frequently render movement as a function of iTime shaders, this variable speed time gives you smooth speed control without any additional code in the shader.
+Importantly, time can run both forwards and backwards, so be sure your pattern's math works in both directions.

 #### iResolution (uniform vec2 iResolution;)
 The resolution of the "display" surface.
 Note that these are the dimensions